gregorykelleher/gregorykelleher_website/user/pages/02.about/default.md

 Hi, my name's Gregory Kelleher.

-I'm a software engineer employed at Jaguar Land Rover as part of their Vehicle Engineering division.
+I'm a software engineer employed at Overstock.
 Whether inside or outside the office, I enjoy learning and discovering all things 'tech'.

 As such, I inevitably find myself engaged in a range of activities.
 Whether configuring my web server, tinkering with electronics or dabbling in projects; I'm almost always at the keyboard.